sanskrit/raw_etexts_english/blogs/manasataramgini/2009-02-27_our-intellectual-tradition-non-existent-decadent-or-congenitally-dilute.md

 +++
-title = "Our intellectual tradition: non-existent, decadent, or congenitallyxa0dilute?"
+title = "Our intellectual tradition: non-existent, decadent, or congenitally dilute?"

 +++
 Perhaps the greatest mind of all times was Karl Gauss.
 Among the men of